Kwai Tsing District Council

-The Kwai Tsing District Council (葵青區議會) is the district council for the Kwai Tsing District in Hong Kong.
+The Kwai Tsing District Council (葵青區議會; noted as KWT) is the district council for the Kwai Tsing District in Hong Kong.
 It is one of 18 such councils.
 It currently consists of 32 members of which 6 are directly elected from the three constituencies of the district, 12 district committee members, 13 appointed members, and one ex-officio member who is the Tsing Yi Rural Committee chairman.
 The latest election was held on 10 December 2023.

 History

 The Kwai Tsing District Council was originally part of the Tsuen Wan District Board until 1985, when a separate Kwai Chung and Tsing Yi District Board was established on 1 April 1985 due to the rapid expansion of population.
 It was renamed into today's Kwai Tsing District Council in 1988, making it the second youngest existing district council after Yau Tsim Mong District Council.
 The District Board was partly elected with the ex-officio Regional Council members and Tsing Yi Rural Committee chairman, as well as members appointed by the Governor until 1994 when last Governor Chris Patten refrained from appointing any member.

 The Kwai Tsing District Board became Kwai Tsing Provisional District Board after the Hong Kong Special Administrative Region (HKSAR) was established in 1997 with the appointment system being reintroduced by Chief Executive Tung Chee-hwa.
 The current Kwai Tsing District Council was established on 1 January 2000 after the first District Council election in 1999.
 The appointed seats were abolished in 2011 after the modified constitutional reform proposal was passed by the Legislative Council in 2010.

 The Kwai Tsing District Council had been a stronghold of the pro-democracy camp from 1985 until 2015.
 Prominent pro-democracy politicians Lee Wing-tat, Sin Chung-kai and Leung Yiu-chung were among the seven pro-democrat activists to become the first members of the council.
 Lee and Sin had served as council chairmen from 1988 to 1991 and from 1991 to 1994 respectively, representing the Hong Kong Association for Democracy and People's Livelihood (ADPL).
 The ADPL dominance was replaced by the Democratic Party when the ADPL core members joined the Democrats in the 1990s.